Apple is deepening its connection with historically Black colleges and universities to create “community hubs for coding and creativity.”

 Promoting diversity in tech

-Under Tim Cook’s leadership, Apple has worked to address the diversity issues in tech.
-These include gaps in both gender and ethnicity that do not reflect America as a whole.
+Under CEO Tim Cook’s leadership, Apple has worked to address diversity issues in tech.
+These include gaps in gender and ethnicity that do not reflect America as a whole.
 Apple’s hiring practices are committed to finding good candidates from a wide range of backgrounds.

 However, Apple likely sees that the problem goes beyond the current talent pool.
 To ensure that tech’s future is diverse, it’s not enough to find talent among those currently working in the industry.
 It is also essential to support people in education, who may go on to become tomorrow’s engineers and executives.